 *USB-C only host systems will have reduced functionality:

-- Compatible Multi-function DisplayPort over USB Type-C (MFDP USB-C) Windows systems without Thunderbolt 3 will be limited to 5Gbps USB 3.2 Gen 1 (5Gbps) performance and:
+- Compatible Multi-function DisplayPort over USB Type-C (MFDP USB-C) Windows systems without Thunderbolt 3 will be limited to 5Gbps USB 3.2 Gen 1 (5Gbps) performance and 2x Extended Displays up to 1080P 60Hz (DP 1.2).
+A single display is supported at 4K 30Hz.

 - Apple USB-C host systems (12″ MacBook Retina models and iPad Pro) are limited to 5Gbps USB 3.2 Gen 1 (5Gbps) performance and up to 1x 4K 30Hz display (2x 4K 30Hz displays mirrored).
 If two different displays are connected please ensure that if one is lower in resolution that it be connected to the “Primary” DisplayPort and the higher resolution display is connected to the “Secondary” DisplayPort.